 These requirements apply to all participants:

-- You receive public assistance or meet certain income eligibility requirements.
+- You receive public assistance, free/reduced cost lunch, or meet certain income eligibility requirements.

 - You are a U.S. citizen, eligible non-citizen or Deferred Action for childhood Arrivals (DACA).